 1 tsp baking powder

-about 1 litre sunflower oil
+about 1 litre sunflower oil for frying.

 For the sauce

 200g bar dark chocolate, not too bitter, broken into chunks